AIL Storm: Storm III

 A Storm Mark III was set to be produced for the Israeli defense forces starting in June 2008, when the IDF was to purchase around 600 vehicles beginning in early 2011.
 Based on the then new four-door Jeep Wrangler JK design, the Mark III is meant to address some of the shortfalls of the earlier Mark II.
 Whereas the previous vehicle was an update of the original TK Storm, the Storm III was designed from the outset with a five-door configuration.
 Unlike the TJ-L, the new JK Storm has a much higher maximum load capacity in part due to heavier-duty shock absorbers, springs and axles, necessary for an armored version.
 It includes a standard 2.8L Italian VM Motori turbodiesel and automatic transmission.

 Like the Storm II, the Mark III was initially available only to the military with versions set to be delivered to the Israel Police in 2009.
 A civilian version would only be released if the local tax code was modified to allow it to compete with foreign imports of the same class.
 AIL states that if such a thing would happen, a petrol engine version could be offered.
 Regarding Export markets, the Storm 3 has already seen use in several countries, especially in its armored version.

 A pair of production J8's was tested by Israeli web magazine Jeepolog.com journalists in April 2009.
 It was dubbed "probably, the best Jeep ever".

 Commander version

 The commander version incorporates a 5-door hard top cab allowing for the quick and convenient entrance and exit of the driver and all passengers or troops.
 A large rear compartment enables the storage of both cargo and communications equipment.

 This version comes equipped with an air conditioning system providing maximum comfort in hot climatic conditions.
 A roll over protection structure (ROPS) maximizes safety conditions for passengers.

-Armored version
+Armoured version

-The armored version of the Storm 3, designed for protection against light weapon threats, incorporates a heavy duty transfer case and a specially designed suspension system which includes heavy duty springs (front - coil, rear - leaf) and shock absorbers, together with rigid heavy duty axles allowing for a smooth and safe ride on both rough terrain as well as regular highways.
+The armoured version of the Storm 3, designed for protection against light weapon threats, incorporates a heavy duty transfer case and a specially designed suspension system which includes heavy duty springs (front - coil, rear - leaf) and shock absorbers, together with rigid heavy duty axles allowing for a smooth and safe ride on both rough terrain as well as regular highways.